lunes-platform/lunespy/docs/TUTORIAL.md

 ## Issue your Token

-**Brief description of what Tokens, Assets and NFT's are**
+**Brief description of what Tokens, Assets and NFTs are**

 - **Token** are representations of something real or not, such as identity, value, product, etc...
+- **Asset** are tokens that represent some value, which can be fractionable.
 - **NFT** are a type of token, non-fractional, that represents the intellectual property of something, such as music, video, photo, etc.
-- **Asset** are tokens that represent some value, which can be fractionable.

 Your parameter `name` must be more than 4 and less than 16 characters.

 You can choose how many tokens to create by changing the `quantity` parameter.

-The `decimal` parameter can be useful to fractionate your asset.
+The `decimal` parameter can be useful to fractionate your token.

 Putting `True` in the `reissuable` parameter will allow you to issue more of the same asset in the future.